gfeindel/gabefeindel.com/resume.md

 permalink: /resume/
 ---

-I love using technology to help others succeed.
-My love for people, passion for learning, and experience in IT Operations and software development uniquely equip me to find creative technology solutions that help my clients realize their potential.
+I thrive on using technology to help others succeed.
+My love for people, passion for learning, and experience in IT Operations and software development uniquely equip me to create technology solutions that help others realize their potential.
 ## Skills

 ### Soft Skills

-  - Culturally aware.
-I have much room to grow, but my experience working with global teams has taught me a great deal about the differences in cultures and how they affect communication, disagreement, decision-making, and more.
+  - Cultural awareness.
+Most of my career has been with global teams.
+This experience has taught me much about how cultural differences shape communication, disagreement, decision-making, and more.
   - Writing.
-As Jeff Bezos says, writing is an essential skill for any leader.
-I'd like to think my writing is well above average, and I leverage that skill to inspire, persuade and educate others.
+George Orwell said, "if people cannot write well, they cannot think well."
+Clear writing requires clear thinking.
+I'd like to think my writing is well above average.
+I write to inspire, persuade and educate others.
+I created this website, in part, to sharpen my writing skills.
   - Team player.
-I love to helps others grow through mentoring and coaching.
-I foster teamwork and promote open, honest dialog.
+Effective teams undergird all successful companies.
+I love to mentor and coach others.
+In fact, I think coaching is my primary leadership style.
+I foster teamwork and promote trust, accountability, client-focus, and results orientation.
   - Client-focused.
-The IT profession is fundamentally a service provider.
-I am committed to understanding the client's needs and finding the right solution.
+The IT Pro is a consultant, not a waiter.
+I always seek to understand the client's need, the problem to solve, before suggesting a solution.
   - Leadership.
-The best way to lead is by example.
-I have experience leading small teams both at work and church, which involves casting vision, shaping culture, and driving results.
+I have never been an executive or business leader, but I have led small teams both at work and church, positions which involved casting vision, shaping culture, and driving results.
+The topic of leadership fascinates me, and I enjoy reading about it and learning from other experienced leaders.
   - Rapid learner.
-I am an insatiable student, always seeking to learn new things  and improve myself.
-I'm a big fan of Tim Ferriss and find his DiSSS model very useful for effective skill acquisition.
+I am an insatiable student, always seeking to learn new things, improve myself, and share my learnings with others.

 ### Hard Skills